kmacdev/kmacdev/README.md

 - 📫 How to reach me **kristianmac.dev@gmail.com**

-- ⚡ Fun fact **I prefer visiting places for food rather than sites.**
+- ⚡ Fun fact **I prefer visiting places for food rather than for sights.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">